Murder of Wayne Whelan

-Wayne Whelan was an Irish convicted criminal from Rowlagh in Clondalkin.
+The murder of Wayne Whelan took place in Lucan, Dublin in 2019.
+The Irish convicted criminal and known gangster had survived several previous attempts on his life when he was lured to his death by a friend under the guise of watching a football match together.
+The case is notable as more than seven people would be jailed for their role in the crime, yet no individual has been identified as responsible and charged with Whelan's murder.

 Background

 Joyrider

+Wayne Whelan was an Irish convicted criminal from Rowlagh in Clondalkin.
 He first came to the attention of Gardaí in the 1990s as a car thief and joyrider.
 He was a member of a group of around 20 people ages ranging from 19 to 24 years old.
 The members were from the Ballyfermot, Ronanstown and Clondalkin area.
 They were known as the "M50 gang".
 They were so-called because they would steal cars and use said motorway as a main route into Dublin and surrounding counties where they would carry out robberies.

 Drug dealing

 By the time the gang had disbanded Wayne Whelan had moved into dealing in amphetamine and speed.

 Whelan later began dealing cocaine and was arrested in Maynooth in December 2005 where he and his gang were operating a cocaine mixing factory.
 As well as equipment Gardaí found €2.5m worth of cocaine and €100,000 in cash.
 The High Court found that the District Court had departed from proper procedures and he walked free on 23 December 2005.
 On 6 May 2006 the case collapsed and charges were withdrawn.

 Though he was a major figure in drug dealing in west Dublin, he was never convicted for that and only had convictions for road traffic offences.
 He spent very little time in jail.

 Five years afterwards, he ordered his solicitor to write a letter to RTÉ to complain about the coverage of the case.